 Remember that the only way to know if your turkey is both safe to eat and not overcooked is with an accurate digital thermometer.

-I monitored the temperature of my smoker and the turkey breasts with the new “Smoke” thermometer by Thermoworks and I have been so impressed with with this new smoking gadget!
+I monitored the temperature of my smoker and the turkey breasts with the “Smoke” thermometer by Thermoworks and I have been so impressed with this new smoking gadget!

 The main part of the unit stays outside by the smoker..

 The receiver part of the unit goes around your neck, in your pocket or on the table next to where you are.

 This is the best product that’s come out in a long time for us smokers.. range is about 300 feet, big, easy to read numbers, batteries last 1800 hours, it lights up, it’s splash proof and it’s super easy to set the high and low alarms.

 The best part is that it comes paired together from the factory so when you turn it on, it’s immediately ready to go.

 Turkey is safely done at 165°F however, as we’ve discussed before, turkey tends to keep cooking for several minutes after you remove it from the heat.

 I usually figure on about 3 degrees of carryover cooking on these and to be on the conservative side of safe, I remove them from the heat at 162°F.